The Internet is good news for introverts who find it inefficient to network personally. Networking in itself is a struggle.

 3. Make your bio interesting enough to convince the online world to connect with you.

 A Bio or biography is a highlighted summary of your best professional attributes and achievements that can serve as an online magnet.
-It could be a brief summary of your professional experience and education or just some quote you live by.
+It could be a summary of your professional experience and education or just some quote you live by.

 You have to keep in mind that you can also be the first one to reach out.
-The choice is totally yours.
+The choice is yours.
 Begin by using social networking sites as your way of connecting with people.
 You have lots of options.

 LinkedIn, Facebook, and Twitter can all contribute to your networking goals.
 Connecting online will not be as draining as face-to-face interactions.

-Remember, people act in their own self-interest.
+Remember, people act in their self-interest.
 So, your bio should reflect what is the most salient part of your value that another person would find desirable.

 4. Use online education and forums to build connections.

 Developing online professional relationships is just one of the goals of online networking.
 Since many introverts are academically oriented, learning online with like-minded individuals is ideal.
 Online courses, webinars, and forums are great platforms to understand and express views that edify participants.